 If you’ve ever had a manual wheelchair, you know it’s pretty easy to prepare, because you can take off the wheels and fold it.
 Oftentimes, the airline attendants will stow it in a closet on the airplane.
 It was usually pretty simple for me when I had a manual wheelchair.

-However, a power wheelchair requires a little more attention because it has so many components necessary to make it function properly.
+However, a power wheelchair requires a little more attention because it has many components that are necessary for it to function properly.

 Ideally, you could schedule an appointment for the Adaptive Technology Technician (ATP) from your wheelchair mobility company to come to your home and prepare your wheelchair for travel.

-I learned how to prepare my Permobil power wheelchair, just in case, although it’s always easier on you if a specialist can do it for you.
+I learned how to prepare my Permobil power wheelchair, just in case, though it’s always easier on you if a specialist can do it.
 If you’d like to learn how to do this for yourself, I’d suggest doing some homework and getting to know the ins and outs of your wheelchair first.

 Here are the main steps to know about preparing your power wheelchair for traveling by plane: